gpuweb/cts/docs/fp_primer.md

 So any number between `1` and `1.00000011920928955` is not exactly represented as a f32 and instead is approximated as either `1` or `1.00000011920928955`.

-When a number is not exactly represented by f32 there are normally two neighbouring numbers that it could be represented by.
-Which of these values gets used is dictated by the rounding mode being used, which may be something like always round towards 0 or go to the nearest neighbour, or something else entirely.
+When a number X is not exactly represented by a f32 value, there are normally two neighbouring numbers that could reasonably represent X: the nearest f32 value above X, and the nearest f32 value below X. Which of these values gets used is dictated by the rounding mode being used, which may be something like always round towards 0 or go to the nearest neighbour, or something else entirely.